 The Office of Student Financial Services strongly encourages students to create a written personal budget.
-By doing so, students will be able to determine if their expenses are greater or less than our estimated Cost of Attendance.
+This will determine if expenses are greater or less than our estimated Cost of Attendance.
 Students should not assume that they will need the maximum level of funding allowed by the Cost of Attendance.
-A student's personal expenses such as housing, food, utilities, and other costs can only be considered for semesters that the student is actively enrolled at least half-time.
-If after completing a budget you determine that your expenses are greater than the standard Cost of Attendance, please email our office at firstname.lastname@example.org.
+A student's personal expenses such as housing, food, utilities, and other costs can only be considered for semesters that the student is actively enrolled at least half-time.The Ohio State University and the College of Medicine make every effort to help students with limited financial resources secure needed funds.
+If after completing a budget you determine that your expenses are greater than the standard Cost of Attendance, please email The Office of Student Financial Services at firstname.lastname@example.org.
 We can then discuss what options may be available for addressing your specific needs.

 Federal loans made available to students in the MD Program include the Direct Unsubsidized Loan and the Direct Graduate PLUS Loan.
 The specific amounts awarded to a student depend on financial need as determined by the FAFSA, the student’s Cost of Attendance, remaining aggregate borrowing eligibility of an individual student, and enrollment.
 Before a federal educational loan request is certified for a student, the university is required to verify that the borrower has an eligible U.S. citizenship status and that he/she is not in default on prior federal student loans from any institution attended in the past.